fbpx

 On the left side is pane with the list of users.
 Click on the Login Items tab and review what applications are in this table.
 To remove an item, select it and then click on the “” button.

-Tip: to temporarily prevent items from opening automatically when you log in, when the login window appears, press and hold the Shift key while you click the Log In button, then release the Shift key when the Dock opens (click here to learn more).
+Tip: you can temporarily prevent items from opening automatically when you log in.
+To do that, when the login window appears, press and hold the Shift key while you click the Log In button, then release the Shift key when the Dock opens.
+Click here to learn more.

 Time Machine and backup applications